Keio University

 Keio University alumni

-Even if existing media stop spending money on investigative journalism or stop monitoring and criticizing power for fear of litigation risks, no one will notice if it doesn't come to light.
+Even if existing media stop spending money on investigative journalism or cease monitoring and criticizing power for fear of litigation risks, no one will notice if it doesn't come to light.
 This is the most dangerous part.

 Isoko Mochizuki